 It's called Credit Card Touring and it allows you to carry less and to shower every day.
 Credit Card Touring takes a little more planning because you have to find a hotel each night, and it is undoubtedly more expensive.
 But, if you have the patience and the means, there's no reason at all why you need to camp on a cycle tour.

 Cycle touring is for you if you want to camp or have the money to spend a little more on accommodation.
 It's not for you if you absolutely need to be in a cheap hostel every night.

 Cycle touring definitely has its ups and downs (terrible pun totally intended) and there is no way to avoid a little discomfort when you're on the road.
 For us, the joys and triumphs of travelling by bicycle far outweighed the inconveniences, but that doesn't mean every day was perfect.

 If you're aching to challenge yourself and to step out of your comfort zone and if you're seeking the rewards that come with those challenges, then cycle touring is definitely right for you.

 What do you think?
 Is cycle touring right for you?
 Can you see yourself getting out on the road on two wheels?

 Hi there, I'm Jane.
 My husband Stephen and I just got home from a 16,000 km bike ride through Europe and Asia.
 Now, we want to help other grown-up adventurers achieve their travel dreams (while planning our next big adventure of course).
-You can enjoy our cycling adventures from the beginning or get help getting off the couch and out the door at My Five Acres.
+You can enjoy our cycling adventures from the beginning at My Five Acres or get help getting off the couch and out the door at 3 Steps to turn I want into I will. at My Five Acres.